The Best Indoor Play Spaces for Houston Kids

 Majestkids - Sugar Land

 Majestkids Playland specializes in playtime for infants, toddlers, and preschoolers (up to 7-years-old or under 47-inches-tall).
 This indoor playground has a variety of entertaining indoor play structures and activities that encourage motor development and social skills.
 A three-level play area offers ample space for larger kids to climb and slide, while a double-level wooden structure gives smaller children an area to explore and play.
-Kids can create elaborate buildings of their own by stacking foam blocks in the imagination playground area.
 There is a designated soft play area for infants and another specifically for toddlers.
 The most unique part of this venue is the huge jumping pillow, which is much like a trampoline but consists of a huge inflatable pad that kids can jump and bounce on.
 The cafe space is great for relaxing and enjoying healthy snacks and light lunch items like veggie cups, soups, sandwiches, and smoothies.

 Hooray Indoor Playground - Katy